Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

-Raw feeding is a controversial topic amongst vets, nutritionists, and dog lovers alike.
-Some support it as a more “natural” method of feeding, whereas others are concerned about the harmful bacteria and parasites raw meat can contain.
-In this post, we’ll explore the pros and cons of a raw food diet in a bit more depth and share how much raw food your dog should eat if you decide to go the raw feeding route.
+Raw feeding is a controversial topic among vets, nutritionists, and dog lovers alike.
+Some support it as a more “natural” method of feeding, whereas others are concerned about the harmful bacteria and parasites that raw meat can contain.
+Here, we explore the pros and cons of a raw food diet and share how much raw food your dog should eat if you do decide to go the raw feeding route.

 divider-dog paw

-Others, including Lisa M Freeman, DVM, have warned pet parents against feeding a raw diet because of potential bacterial and parasitic infections that could affect both animals and humans.
+Others, including Lisa M. Freeman, DVM, have warned pet parents against feeding a raw diet because of potential bacterial and parasitic infections that could affect both animals and humans2.
 She also states that while no study has shown that a raw diet is more beneficial, studies have brought attention to the dangers of raw feeding.

-The PDSA brings up more issues with raw feeding such as the concern that raw meat may contain bones or bone fragments, which can be dangerous to pets if swallowed.
+The PDSA brings up more issues with raw feeding, such as the concern that raw meat may contain bones or bone fragments, which can be dangerous to pets if swallowed3.

 Can I Feed My Dog Raw Food?

-If you do decide to feed your dog raw food, the PDSA urges pet owners to consult their vet before doing so or changing their dog’s diet in any way.
-After you’ve consulted your vet and have decided to feed raw, the PDSA recommends going with a commercially prepared raw diet instead of trying to make one at home yourself.
+Yes, you can feed raw food to your dog, but the PDSA urges pet owners to consult their vet before doing so or otherwise changing their dog’s diet in any way.
+After you’ve consulted your vet and have gotten the go-ahead to feed raw food to your dog, the PDSA recommends picking a commercially prepared raw diet instead of trying to make one at home yourself.

-This is because commercially prepared raw food has at least been prepared in facilities that have to satisfy certain hygiene standards.
-This helps to reduce the risk of bacterial or parasitic contamination.
-Commercially-prepared raw food companies also have to prepare food that meets certain nutritional standards to make sure your dog stays as healthy as possible.
+Commercial raw food has at least been prepared in facilities that have to satisfy certain hygiene standards.
+This helps reduce the risk of bacterial or parasitic contamination.
+Commercially-prepared raw food companies also have to prepare food that meets certain nutritional standards to ensure that the dog stays as healthy as possible.

 senior dog eating chicken